DOWNLOAD THE FULL GUIDE PDF HERE

-The concept of risk management has been of increasing relevance and importance in recent years, triggered in part by the 2008 financial crisis, well publicised large company failures and the increasing maturity of corporate governance frameworks.
+The concept of risk management has been of increasing relevance and importance in recent years, triggered in part by well publicised large company failures and the increasing maturity of corporate governance frameworks.

-Societal trends such as business accountability, disclosure of information, the velocity of change, the connectivity of risks and the impact of emerging technologies have all added emphasis and importance to the need for effective risk management.
+Societal trends such as business accountability, disclosure of information, the velocity of change, the connectivity of risks, the impact of emerging technologies and high impact, low probability risk lie the Covid-19 pandemic, have all added emphasis and importance to the need for effective risk management.
 Coupled with the rise in global regulations and laws, risk management has never been higher on the board agenda nor required more of today’s risk manager.

 A wealth of knowledge, guides, standards and publications exists to help with the detailed development of risk management strategies and implementation of risk management programmes.

-However, increasingly, the focus now is to avoid increased complexity and ensure that risk management enhances existing business structures by operating as an integral part of established processes.
+However, increasingly, the focus now is to address increased complexity and connectivity and ensure that risk management enhances business models by operating as an integral part of established and future processes.
 This approach requires a shared view of the impact of risk on business objectives and effective communication between business leaders, functional teams and business operations.